George Wallace, Jr.

-George C. Wallace, Jr. was born in Eufaula, Alabama, on October 17, 1951.
-Growing up in a well-known Alabama political family, he graduated from Sidney Lanier High School in Montgomery, Alabama, in 1970.
+George C. Wallace, Jr. was born in Eufaula, Alabama, on October 17, 1951, the son of George Corlis and Lurleen Burns Wallace, both of whom served as governor.
+He graduated from Sidney Lanier High School in Montgomery, Alabama, in 1970.
 Following that, he obtained a B.A.
 Degree in History from Huntingdon College in 1976.
 He continued his education with graduate work in Political Science and Public Administration at Auburn University at Montgomery.

 In 1986 and again in 1990, he was elected as State Treasurer of Alabama and served two four-year terms.
 Upon completion of his two terms as State Treasurer, Mr. Wallace was employed by the Center for Government and Public Affairs at Auburn University at Montgomery.